mkeathley2/family-mapping-app/README.md

 - Built with Flask and Leaflet.js
 - Geocoding powered by OpenStreetMap's Nominatim service
 - Containerized with Docker for easy deployment
-- Standalone version created with PyInstaller
+- Cross-platform standalone versions created with PyInstaller

 ---